trussworks/terraform-aws-ecs-service/README.md

-Creates an ECS service.

-Supports the following features
+Terraform module that creates an ECS service with the following features

 * Runs an ECS service with or without an AWS load balancer.
 * Stream logs to a CloudWatch log group encrypted with a KMS key.